Extend the random-walk shielding-potential viscosity model to hot temperature regime: Results and Discussions

 \section{Results and Discussions}

 First, we take Al as an example to illustrate the validity of ext-RWSP-VM.
 Fig. \ref{fig:Al0} shows the shear viscosity of Al at the densities of 2.7 and 27 $\mathrm{g/cm^3}$.
-The results of ext-RWSP-VM are compared with the ones of RWSP-VM \cite{RVM}, SMT \cite{SMT}, OCP \cite{OCP}, EWB \cite{Clerouin}, and LMD \cite{HouAl}.
-Here, the applicable region of each model is clarified in their articles.
+The results of ext-RWSP-VM are compared with the ones of RWSP-VM \cite{RVM}, SMT \cite{SMT1,SMT2}, OCP \cite{OCP}, and CMD \cite{HouAl}.
+Here, the applicable regime of each model is clarified in their articles.
 SMT is applicable for $\Gamma<10$, $\Gamma<20$, and $\Gamma<100$ for $\kappa=1$, $\kappa=2$, and $\kappa=3$, respectively.
 The expression of OCP is applicable for $\Gamma<200$ in the case of $\kappa=0$.
-EWB is applicable for $\Gamma<160$.
 Here, $\Gamma=q^2/(a_{ws}k_B T)$ is the coupling parameter, $a_{ws}=(\frac{3}{4 \pi n})^{1/3}$ is the Wigner-Seitz radius of the ion, and $\kappa$ is the screening parameter.

-In warm temperature region (about 10-500 eV) and at the densities of both 2.7 and 27 $\mathrm{g/cm^3}$, ext-RWSP-VM agrees well with RWSP-VM, and the former is slightly larger than the latter.
-Both of them agree well with OCP and CMD.
-In hot temperature region (about over 500 eV) and at the densities of both 2.7 and 27 $\mathrm{g/cm^3}$, RWSP-VM fails, but ext-RWSP-VM agrees well with SMT and EWB, with a certain difference.
+In the temperature regime of about 10-500 eV and at the densities of both 2.7 and 27 $\mathrm{g/cm^3}$, ext-RWSP-VM agrees well with RWSP-VM, and the former is slightly larger than the latter.
+Both of them agree well with OCP, SMT, and CMD.
+In the temperature regime of about over 500 eV and at the densities of both 2.7 and 27 $\mathrm{g/cm^3}$, RWSP-VM fails, but the trend of ext-RWSP-VM agree with SMT and OCP with some underestimation at about $T>10^4$ eV.
 At the density of 8.1 $\mathrm{g/cm^3}$, the phenomenon (which is not shown in Fig. \ref{fig:Al0}) is almost similar to the ones of 2.7 and 27 $\mathrm{g/cm^3}$.
-It can be concluded that ext-RWSP-VM is applicable in warm and hot temperature regions, i.e., $T$ satisfies $\lambda_D(T)>0.1a_{ws}$ \cite{RVM}.
-In the approximation of $z^*+1 \approx \bar{Z}$ for large $\bar{Z}$, the relation can be easily reduced to $\Gamma<100/3 \approx 33.3$.
+The extended model corrects the collision distance $d$ of the previous model.
+In the previous model, $d$ equals to the cut-off distance $r_0$, which, however, is not proper when the temperature is high enough.
+Because $d$ should be the closest distance between the ions, the difference between $d$ and $r_0$ become large at high temperature.
+Therefore, in the extended model, $d$ is estimated by its average value over the scattering angles of the collisions between ions.
+It can be concluded that ext-RWSP-VM is applicable in wide temperature regime, i.e., $T$ satisfies $\lambda_D(T)>0.1a_{ws}$ \cite{RVM}.
+In the approximation of $z^*+1 \approx \overline{Z}$ for large $\overline{Z}$, the relation can be easily reduced to $\Gamma<100/3 \approx 33.3$.
 In other words, the lower temperature limit is estimated $T_{\mathrm{lower}}$ by $\Gamma(T_{\mathrm{lower}}) \approx 33.3$.
-On the other hand, the upper temperature limit of ext-RWSP-VM should be within the nonrelativistic approximation ($T_{\mathrm{upper}}\approx 10^7$ eV), i.e., it doesn't contain the relativistic temperature region.
-This model indicates that as the temperature or/and the density increases, the viscosity increases.